CryptoBonusMiles Price Tops $0.0001 on Exchanges (CBM)

-CryptoBonusMiles (CURRENCY:CBM) traded 8.8% higher against the US dollar during the 1 day period ending at 19:00 PM ET on December 7th.
-CryptoBonusMiles has a total market capitalization of $604,211.22 and $4,673.00 worth of CryptoBonusMiles was traded on exchanges in the last day.
-One CryptoBonusMiles coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on exchanges.
-Over the last week, CryptoBonusMiles has traded down 12.2% against the US dollar.
+CryptoBonusMiles (CURRENCY:CBM) traded 5.7% higher against the US dollar during the 1 day period ending at 19:00 PM ET on December 14th.
+In the last week, CryptoBonusMiles has traded down 4.3% against the US dollar.
+One CryptoBonusMiles coin can currently be bought for $0.0001 or 0.00000000 BTC on popular exchanges.
+CryptoBonusMiles has a market capitalization of $580,613.61 and $1,354.00 worth of CryptoBonusMiles was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.